uratmangun/solana-plugin-para/examples/agent-kit-langgraph/README.md

 - Multi-agent architecture using LangGraph's StateGraph
 - Specialized agents for different tasks:
-  - General purpose agent for basic queries (with optional Tavily search integration)
+  - General-purpose agent for basic queries (with optional Tavily search integration)
   - Transfer/Swap agent for transaction operations
   - Read agent for blockchain data queries
   - Manager agent for routing and orchestration